 How to use your real first aid kit (instruction card included in the kit)

-Many people do not have first aid kits in their home, car or office because they just don’t know how to use them.
+Many people do not have first aid kits in their home, car or office because they just don't know how to use them.
 So along with this first aid kit bag, I want to share with you how to use this kit in case you have to handle a life-threatening emergency.
 We now have free life saving first aid training available at onlinecprskills.com.

-Airway.
-After 30 compressions, open the victim’s airway using the head tilt, chin lift method.
-Use the CPR mask and place to the victim’s mouth.
-Pinch the victim’s nose and make a seal over the victim’s mouth with yours.
+- Airway.
+After 30 compressions, open the victim's airway using the head tilt, chin lift method.
+Use the CPR mask and place on the victim’s mouth.
+Pinch the victim's nose and make a seal over the victim's mouth/mask with your mouth.

-Breathing.
-Give the victim a breath, blow for 1 second, just enough to make the chest rise.
+- Breathing.
+Give the victim a breath by blowing for 1 second, just enough to make the chest rise.
 Remove your mouth, let the chest fall and then deliver the second breath.

-REPEAT CYCLE 30 Compressions: 2 Breaths Continue this CPR cycle til help arrives.
+- REPEAT CYCLE 30 Compressions: 2 Breaths, continue this CPR cycle until help arrives.

-For Severe bleeding cover with 5×9 trauma dressing and hold firm direct pressure.
+- For Severe bleeding cover with 5x9 trauma dressing and hold firm direct pressure.
 Never remove the dressing.
 Call 9-1-1.

-For minor to moderate bleeding use 4×4 gauze pads again applying firm direct pressure for at least 3-5 minutes (no peeking).
+- For minor to moderate bleeding use 4x4 gauze pads, again applying firm direct pressure for at least 3-5 minutes (no peeking).

-For Shock.
-Anyone breathing but unconscious elevate feet 6-12 inches, cover with Thermal Blanket, Call 9-1-1.
+- For Shock.
+Anyone breathing but unconscious, elevate feet 6-12 inches, cover with a Thermal Blanket, Call 9-1-1.

-Check for deformity, pain, swelling, check for pulse below the fracture before applying splint.
-Pad splint with gauzeand secure with gauze roll.
+- Check for deformity, pain, swelling, check for pulse below the fracture before and after applying splint.
+Pad splint with gauze and secure with gauze roll.

-Place gauze over swelling prior to applying ice pack.
-Leave on for maximum 20 min.
+- Place gauze over swelling prior to applying ice pack.
+Leave on for a maximum of 20 min.